Low-complexity Leakage Minimization Beamforming for Large-scale Multi-user Cell-Free Massive MIMO: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel beamforming design for secrecy rate maximization in large-scale \ac{CF-mMIMO} systems, termed \ac{SecLM}-\ac{BF}.
-The proposed method leverages a combination of \ac{FP} and \ac{CCP} to efficiently solve the non-convex optimization problem associated with secrecy rate maximization.
-The algorithm iteratively refines the beamforming matrices while ensuring that the transmit power constraint is satisfied and the secrecy rate is maximized.
-The simulation results demonstrate that the proposed \ac{SecLM}-\ac{BF} algorithm achieves competitive secrecy rates, sum rates, and leak rates compared to state-of-the-art methods, making it a promising solution for secure communication in large-scale \ac{CF-mMIMO} systems.
+The proposed method leverages a combination of \ac{FP}, \ac{CCP}, {and \ac{CDM}} to efficiently solve the non-convex optimization problem associated with secrecy rate maximization.
+The algorithm iteratively refines the beamforming matrices while ensuring that the transmit power constraint is satisfied and the secrecy rate is maximized. { The simulation results demonstrate that the proposed \ac{SecLM}-\ac{BF} framework achieves competitive secrecy rates and communication sum rates compared with \ac{SotA} benchmarks, while the \ac{CDM} implementation closely tracks the inverse-based update in the tested regimes and avoids explicit matrix inversion. }